ewjoachim/pyler/README.rst

 Launching the tests on your solution module will test your solution for :

-* The simple test case
+* The simple test case (the one that's given in the statement)
-* The real test case (it will check on the real website to do so the first time, it will ask for your credentials (stored in a local file ``pyler.conf``) and now and then, it will ask you to solve the captchas.
+* The real test case (it will check on the real website to do so).
+The first time, it will ask for your credentials (stored in a local file ``.pyler.conf``) and now and then, it will ask you to solve the captchas.
 If you have already validated the problem, it will check the solution from the page.
 Otherwise, it will submit the solution for you.
 * A test ensuring that your implementation takes less than 1 minute.
 If you're